Wei-1/Legit/README.md

 ### String:

 `+` will add two strings together in to one string.
-If the first variable is a String and the second variable is not, the compiler will throw an error.
+If the first variable is a String and the second variable is NOT, the compiler will throw an error.

 ```php
 In: a = "this is ", b = "legit";